emabello42/SDCN-behavioral-cloning/README.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
+Additionally, the file data_loader.py file contains the code for loading and augmenting the dataset.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The both files show the pipeline I used for training and validating the model, and they contain comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with three 5x5 filters (with depths: 24, 36 and 48) , followed by two 3x3 filters (both with depth: 64) and 3 fully connected layers  (with 100, 50 and 10 neurons).
+See lines 5-13 of model.py file.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers after each convolutional layer to introduce nonlinearities, and the data is normalized in the model using a Keras lambda layer (code line 4).

 #### 2. Attempts to reduce overfitting in the model